New to Road Scholar? Sign up

 Breakfast: Hotel buffet.

-Morning: We will ride across London to historic Chelsea Physic Garden, the oldest botanic garden in London, established in 1673 to educate and train apothecaries.
+Morning: We’ll board a motorcoach and ride across London to historic Chelsea Physic Garden, the oldest botanic garden in London, established in 1673 to educate and train apothecaries.
 Today, it houses around 5,000 different medicinal, herbal, edible, and useful plants.
 Our Study Leader will introduce the garden microclimate and explain the importance of its south-facing location nestled by the River Thames.
-We will then ride to Syon Park west of London, on the Thames looking across the river to Kew.
-In an on-site lecture, we will learn about the special relationship between Philip Miller and John Bartram, “the man who put Sloane in the square.”
+We will then board the motorcoach again and ride to Syon Park west of London, on the Thames looking across the river to Kew.
+In a lecture during the journey, we will learn about the special relationship between Philip Miller and John Bartram, “the man who put Sloane in the square.”

 Lunch: In Syon Park's Restaurant, we’ll have a 2-course lunch with coffee, tea, water included; other beverages available for purchase.

 Afternoon: Syon Park is the London home of the Duke of Northumberland and has been in his family for more than 400 years.
 The 16th-century house is surrounded by 100 acres of parkland, gardens, unique tidal water meadows, and grassland.
 The trees in the Arboretum date back to the late 18th-century and there are more than 400 species of trees in the extensive plantings.
-Our Study Leader will take us through the 19th century Great Conservatory and discuss 600 years of garden history including 16th-century plantings, 18th-century landscape gardening, great Victorian plant collections, and domestic gardening of the 1960s.
+Our Study Leader will lead us through the house and gardens and discuss 600 years of garden history including 16th-century plantings, 18th-century landscape gardening, great Victorian plant collections, and domestic gardening of the 1960s.
 We’ll also have a lecture on Capability Brown and the making of the English landscape.
 We’ll return to the hotel after our field trip.

 Dinner: On your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.